abhijitapte/PhotoMosaic/README.md

 Flickr provides a library called `FlickrCurl` [https://www.flickr.com/services/api/] that abstracts fetching, querying images.
 But inorder to use these services, one needs an API key and an API secret.
 This can be applied via https://www.flickr.com/services/apps/create/apply/?

 The application expects three command line arguments to be supplied:
-1) API key (obtained from Flickr)
+1. API key (obtained from Flickr)
-2) API secret (obtained from Flickr)
+2. API secret (obtained from Flickr)
-3) Search string
+3. Search string

 ## Steps

 Note: The ones that have been completed have been striked out.

-1) Fetch the source image (capture new or supply existing image) ~~2) Query for images from image provider~~
+1. Fetch the source image (capture new or supply existing image)
+2. ~~Query for images from image provider~~
-3) Download the images from image provider
+3. Download the images from image provider
-4) Find nearest neighbor for each unit in source image and replace it with the nearest neighbor found.
+4. Find nearest neighbor for each unit in source image and replace it with the nearest neighbor found.
-5) Stich the photo back and write the image back to disk.
+5. Stich the photo back and write the image back to disk.